joshrotenberg/schmetrics/README.md

 ## Metrics

 `schmetrics` has a fairly regular API with a few exceptions noted inline below in the docs.
-You create a unique metric on the fly by calling it's specific namespaced function with a keyword or string, and then when you want to know the value of the metric, you call it's read function, which will return a map containing the metric specific values and some meta data.
+You create a unique metric on the fly by calling its specific namespaced function with a keyword or string (such as `inc` for a counter), and then when you want to know the value of the metric, you call its `read` function, which will return a map containing the metric specific values and some meta data.

 ### Gauges